ArvindAgarwal1310/Brain_Tumour_Segmentation/README.md

 Server : AWS - Flask API

-Note : The model is uploaded to GitHub, Please contact me to get access to the pretrained model.
+Note : The model is not uploaded to GitHub, Please contact me to get access to the pretrained model, or script.